Mohamad99G/Mohamad99G/README.md

 - 👋 Hi, I’m @Mohamad99G
-- 👀 I’m interested in cybersecurity and data analytics
+- 👀 I’m interested in cybersecurity and data analysis
-- 🌱 I’m currently learning about data cybersecurity
+- 🌱 I’m currently learning about cybersecurity and data analysis
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Email: mgh25964@gmail.com
 - 😄 Pronouns: he/him